Growth and characterization of the La$_{3}$Ni$_{2}$O$_{7-\delta}$ thin films: dominant contribution of the $d_{x^{2}-y^{2}}$ orbital at ambient pressure: RESULTS AND DISCUSSION

 Fig.~\ref{Figure2}(a) shows the scanning electron microscopy secondary electron image of sample SH3.
 The surface of the film is relatively flat.
-As shown in Fig.~\ref{Figure2}(b), the distribution of all elements in the sample is relatively uniform.
-Since the film is very thin ($\sim$12~nm), the concentration of nickel atoms is very low but still detectable ($\sim$0.44$\%$).
-The contributions of other atomic concentrations mainly come from the \LAO\ substrate.
-In addition, the oxygen content determined by the EDS measurement is not an accurate value.
-Fig.~\ref{Figure2}(c) shows the atomic force microscopy topography of sample SH3.
-The diameter of the grains is about 50$\sim$100~nm as shown in the inset of Fig.~\ref{Figure2}(c), and the average roughness of the surface is about 0.32~nm.
-Fig.~\ref{Figure2}(d) shows the RHEED pattern of sample SH3.
+Fig.~\ref{Figure2}(b) shows the atomic force microscopy topography of sample SH3.
+The diameter of the grains is about 50$\sim$100~nm as shown in the inset of Fig.~\ref{Figure2}(b), and the average roughness of the surface is about 0.32~nm.
+Fig.~\ref{Figure2}(c) shows the RHEED pattern of sample SH3.
 The clear diffraction streaks at high oxygen partial pressure of 35~Pa indicate a flat surface of the film.